pingcap/community/incubator/README.md

 The incubation process will be traced in a working group (see [Woking Group Governance](/working-groups/wg-governance.md).
 Once your proposal is approved, The first order of business is to create a related working group (see [How to create a working group](/working-groups/wg-template.md).

-Regular updates in process are required as well.
+Regular updates in the process are required as well.
 Features are expected to submit an interim report to [pmc@pingcap.com](mailto:pmc@pingcap.com).

 ### Graduation